 Getting people to like your Facebook page is a step in the right direction.
 It lets you know that they’re interested in your products and services (as long as that’s what you’re talking about on your page), and it doesn’t feel as intimidating to your new connections as is giving you their email addresses or other contact info.
 It’s a micro commitment.

-Setting up a sales-oriented Facebook page is a sturdy foundation for your Facebook marketing system.
+Setting up a sales-oriented Facebook page is a solid foundation for your Facebook marketing system.

-See you next week for Step 2 of the Facebook Five: Find Your ideal Audience.
+Check out Step 2 of the Facebook Five: Find Your Ideal Audience.